expo/expo/docs/pages/update-spec/introduction.md

 The choice of manifest and headers are dependent on the values of the request headers.
 A conformant server MUST:

-* Return a manifest that describes an `update` capable of running on the platform and runtime version specifice in the `expo-platform` and `expo-runtime-version` request headers.
+* Return a manifest that describes an `update` capable of running on the platform and runtime version specific in the `expo-platform` and `expo-runtime-version` request headers.
 * Return a `manifest` that describes the most recent, sorted by creation time, `update` satisfying the constraints imposed by:
   * The `expo-channel-name`
   * Server defined headers such as `expo-rollout-token`